AUAP/AP2018_Submission/Final_Project/Readme.md

 1/ **RUNME:**  A piece of software written in p5.js (or a combination of HTML/CSS/JS/P5/node.js).
 * Remember to include all external libraries and data such as images, font, text file, sound etc. Furthermore, if you have borrowed other sample code, please **cite** your sources in the code comments.

-2/ **README:** A single word document within 6 pages.
-The document includes a title, a screen shot, a flow chart, a synopsis, a link to your video documentation, links to related projects (if there is any).
-Regarding the synopsis, it should address at least the following questions:
+2/ **README:** A single word document within 6 pages (max characters: 2400 x 6) which has to be properly written academically.
+The README will be used as a base for oral exam(exclude images, references and notes).

--	What is your software about (short description: what is it and what do you want to explore)?
+The document should include a **title**, **a screen shot**, **a flow chart**, **a link to your video documentation/your browser work**, **links to related projects** (if there is any).
+Regarding the README as a synopsis, it should address at least the following questions:
--	How does it work?
+-	What is your software about (short description: what is it, how does it work and what do you want to explore)?
--	How has your work expressed the aesthetic of code/computational structure/computational culture?
+-	How has your work addressed at least one of the themes?
+Can you reflect about how has your work expressed the aesthetic of code/computational structure/computational culture?
 (You need to refer explicitly to any one of the assigned articles)
 -	Open question: How do you see the project as a critical work in itself?

 3/ **Submission via Github:**